Eslam-Elwey/Smart_Home/README.md

 There Are two options to communicate with UART 1.Bluetooth Module HC-05
-Design Smart Home Mobile App on MIT_APP_Inventor to create user interface on mobile phone 2.Docklight Software App
+Design Smart Home Mobile App on MIT_App_Inventor to create user interface on mobile phone 2.Docklight Software App